10 Tips for Selling Your Historical Home to the Right Buyer

 Tip #3: Make modern updates to improve key rooms

-While you keep the original features of your historic home intact to preserve its value, sometimes the old has just got to go—especially in the kitchen and baths, or when stuff around the house no longer functions properly.
+While you keep the original features of your historic home intact to preserve its value, sometimes the old just has to go — or, at least, be given a little TLC.

 Focus on the kitchen and baths